Advanced Air Case Study

-Advanced Air design and manufacture air distribution and fire & smoke protection systems from their factory in Thetford.
-As part of Nailor Industries their air management systems are used world-wide in many high profile facilities, such as Canary Wharf.
+For more than 35 years Advanced Air has been manufacturing energy efficient air management systems, fire and smoke protection systems and providing service and maintenance support.
+As part of Nailor Industries, their air distribution systems are used worldwide in many high profile facilities and buildings, such as Canary Wharf.

 The primary requirement for this latest update meant transforming the website from a catalogue into an innovative business tool.
 The team at Advanced Air had been developing marketing materials and media for several new products that they were bringing to market.
 However, ownership of these resources was spread through different departments within the company, from technical to marketing.
 There was a lot of collateral sitting idle that could be useful both for customers and internally.